Optimal Spectral Recovery of a Planted Vector in a Subspace: Spectral Estimation of a Planted Vector

 \subsection{Estimation from an Orthonormal Basis}

 We now study estimation of a planted vector in a subspace given an arbitrary orthonormal basis of the subspace as in Model~\ref{mod:orth}.
-These results are similar to those for the Gaussian basis, and so much of the discussion in the previous section also applies here.
-First we provide a result on the entrywise error of the spectral estimator, which is comparable to Theorem~\ref{thm:entrywise}.
+The following result is comparable to Theorem~\ref{thm:entrywise} for the Gaussian basis, and much of the discussion in the previous section also applies here.